 - Family Friendly Cooking Classes

-- · Afternoon at the Movies
+- Afternoon at the Movies

-- · Pumpkin Painting and Crafts
+- Pumpkin Painting and Crafts

 - Ice Cream Socials

-- · Valentine's Day Crafts
+- Valentine's Day Craft

-- · Fall Festivals
+- Fall Festivals

-- · Sibs and Kids Weekend Programs
+- Sibs and Kids Weekend Program

+- Programming at Buckeye Village

 Special Events

 The Grad/Prof committee hosts a number of special events throughout the year.
 These events often overlap the four previously mentioned categories and give students opportunities to interact and mingle among and between professional and graduate programs.
 Students often provide input as to the direction of these events.